Searchspring: Leveraging Personalization to Boost Conversions...

 An app can also accomplish the same goals of promoting your business and engaging customers—however, its main benefits are providing a targeted standalone experience that takes advantage of mobile features.
 While an app can enhance your overall brand experience, you should invest first in a solid ecommerce website (with a strong mobile-optimized experience built into it) because this will serve as the primary driver for your business.
 Once your website is dialed in, an app can be the next step for your business.

-Benjamin Arp is a Miva Enterprise Account Executive focused on driving ecommerce growth.
+Benjamin Arp is a Miva Sales Engineer focused on driving ecommerce growth.
 He’s helped hundreds of ecommerce merchants develop their growth strategy, evaluate existing systems, and create plans to grow sales.
 In addition to working with merchants one-on-one, he is a regular contributor to the Miva blog and hosts webinars on a variety of ecommerce topics.